The ExtraCare Charitable Trust

 The ExtraCare Charitable Trust is a registered charity established in 1988.
 Our vision is better lives for older people and our mission is creating sustainable communities that provide: homes older people want, lifestyles they can enjoy, and care if it’s needed.
 To deliver our vision and mission we essentially do three things: we develop new villages, we operate villages and schemes, and we support our villages, schemes and our ‘extra-care’ model through fundraising, advocacy and research.

-We support around 4,500 older people across our locations, many of whom live with challenges such as dementia and common mental health conditions
+We support around 4,500 older people across our locations, many of whom face challenges such as dementia and common mental health conditions.

-Support residents and staff who have been bereaved by suicide.
+We also offer support to residents and staff who have been bereaved by suicide, fostering a compassionate and informed community

 Our current priorities are to continue to train staff to identify residents who are at risk of suicide, and to be able to connect that person to a suicide intervention care giver.